More Storms And Tornadoes Possible In Georgia

 ATLANTA, Ga.
 (CW69 News at 10/CNN) – In a region still reeling from weather that killed two people in Georgia Monday, Tuesday is expected to bring severe more weather.
+One person also died in Tennessee as a result of the storm.
 The National Weather Service issued a severe thunderstorm watch for the Atlanta area.

-A severe thunderstorm watch has been issued for parts of Georgia until 5 PM EDT pic.twitter.com/wh25Zlm3NRREAD MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming Your Way?
+A severe thunderstorm watch has been issued for parts of Georgia until 5 PM EDT pic.twitter.com/wh25Zlm3NRREAD MORE: Atlanta Mayor Addresses Violent Crimes, Shooting Death Of 15-Year-Old Girl

 — NWS Atlanta (@NWSAtlanta) May 4, 2021